burger

 • Outgoing SMTP server = mail.infomaniak.com

-• Password = the one assigned to the email address you are using ( ? )
+• Password = the one generated for the email address you want to access ( ? )

 SMTP configuration examples...